-- ISBT 128 Labeling Questionnaire (PDF): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)
+- ISBT 128 Labeling Questionnaire (MS Word): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)

-- Infectious Disease Testing Questionnaire (PDF): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)
+- Infectious Disease Testing Questionnaire (MS Word): blood banks, blood donor centers, transfusion facilities, and cell therapy facilities (i.e. cord blood, HPC, somatic cell)

 This information is used to determine a facility's eligibility to pursue AABB accreditation and define complex dues issues.
-A member of the AABB accreditation department will review the submissions and contact the interested party via email if the facility is not eligible for accreditation.
+A member of the AABB accreditation department will review the submissions and contact the interested party via email.

-The AABB Membership will send a membership dues invoice via email to the facility.
+The AABB Membership will send an invoice via email to the facility.

-Upon receipt of the email from the Membership Department, pay AABB Institutional Membership Dues.
+Upon receipt of the invoice from the Membership Department, pay AABB Institutional Membership Dues.

 Upon receipt of membership dues a member of the Accreditation Department will send instructions for the performance of the self-assessment.

-***PLEASE NOTE THAT ADVERTIZING ANY RELATIONSHIP TO AABB IS NOT PERMITTED UNTIL THE FACILITY/NEW ACTIVITY BECOMES ACCREDITED AND RECEIVES THEIR AABB CERTIFICATE***
+***PLEASE NOTE THAT ADVERTISING ANY RELATIONSHIP TO AABB IS NOT PERMITTED UNTIL THE FACILITY/NEW ACTIVITY BECOMES ACCREDITED AND RECEIVES THEIR AABB CERTIFICATE***

 Questions may be directed to Karen Whilden at +1.301.215.6549 or email@example.com or the Accreditation Department at +1.301.215.6492 or firstname.lastname@example.org.